Mbed-TLS/mbedtls/README.md

 In order to build for a Windows platform, you should use `WINDOWS_BUILD=1` if the target is Windows but the build environment is Unix-like (for instance when cross-compiling, or compiling from an MSYS shell), and `WINDOWS=1` if the build environment is a Windows shell (for instance using mingw32-make) (in that case some targets will not be available).

 Setting the variable `SHARED` in your environment will build shared libraries in addition to the static libraries.
 Setting `DEBUG` gives you a debug build.
-You can override `CFLAGS` and `LDFLAGS` by setting them in your environment or on the make command line; if you do so, essential parts such as `-I` will still be preserved.
-Warning options may be overridden separately using `WARNING_CFLAGS`.
+You can override `CFLAGS` and `LDFLAGS` by setting them in your environment or on the make command line; compiler warning options may be overridden separately using `WARNING_CFLAGS`.
+Some directory-specific options (for example, `-I` directives) are still preserved.

+Please note that setting `CFLAGS` overrides its default value of `-O2` and setting `WARNING_CFLAGS` overrides its default value (starting with `-Wall -W`), so it you just want to add some warning options to the default ones, you can do so by setting `CFLAGS=-O2 -Werror` for example.
+Setting `WARNING_CFLAGS` is useful when you want to get rid of its default content (for example because your compiler doesn't accept `-Wall` as an option).
+Directory-specific options cannot be overriden from the command line.

 Depending on your platform, you might run into some issues.
 Please check the Makefiles in `library/`, `programs/` and `tests/` for options to manually add or remove for specific platforms.
 You can also check [the mbed TLS Knowledge Base](https://tls.mbed.org/kb) for articles on your platform or issue.